HaxeFoundation/hxcs/README.md

 * `ArgumentsGenerator`: generate the arguments used by the compiler tool;
 * `CsBuilder`: executes the compiler tool, using the generated arguments;

-Two main implementation are provided for these classes:
+Two main implementations are provided for these classes:

 * **Classic** (`compiler.cs.implementation.classic`): executes the _"classic"_ compilers, i.e., _Mono_ or _Msvc_ compiler tools;
 * **Dotnet** (`compiler.cs.implementation.dotnet`): uses the _dotnet_ CLI tool to build the project.